erikc5000/deco-mongo/README.md

 #### Property converters

 The value of a property can also be modified through the use of a property converter.
-On `DogDocoument`, we specified one inline on the `likesPizza` property:
+On `DogDocument`, we specified one inline on the `likesPizza` property:

 ```typescript
 @Property({